RubenV87/yahtzee_vue/README.md

 Repository created to practise with Vue.
+Previously finished assignment "Yahtzee" added for practise.